The Chronicles of Riddick: Escape from Butcher Bay: Story

 Riddick is captured and transferred to the "double-max" security area.
 Gaining the trust of the inmates by participating in fighting matches, Riddick eventually kills the champion of the fighting matches, a guard named Bam.
 This leads him to be taken to a room where no surveillance is seen and several guards await to kill Riddick.
 Abbott walks into the room, fully healed, holding a baseball bat.
 Shirah returns to him and tells him that the fury of all of his kind is within him, and he can release it if he chooses.
 Riddick lets out a loud scream as a blast of energy called the 'Rage of Furya' kills all the guards around him except Abbott, who hides and then panics and attacks Riddick.
 Riddick kills Abbott, steals his keycard, and proceeds to find another way to escape.
 Using a secret entrance to an elevator, he infiltrates a mining facility.
 He meets an inmate of great influence in the area named Jagger Valance (Ron Perlman), who wishes to escape with him.
 He makes a bomb and plants it in a mining site with a massive gas leak.
 However, Riddick is discovered and caught by the guards.
 During his transfer to another section, the prison is disrupted by an outbreak of creatures called "Xeno", due to the bomb Riddick planted, in order to create the confusion necessary for his escape, and Riddick attempts to escape with Valance.
 His plans are foiled again by Johns.
 After a fist fight, Riddick and Johns are both shot by Valance (who only meant to hit Johns) and Valance is killed by the guards.
 After meeting again with the warden, and telling him that he is just getting started, Riddick is placed in the "triple-max" area, where inmates are kept in cryonic sleep.
 They are awakened daily for two minutes of exercise; during this time, Riddick discovers a flaw in the system and escapes.
 He then hijacks a large robot and fights his way through Butcher Bay to reach Hoxie.

 Tired of dealing with the prison officials, Johns helps Riddick to elude the guards.
 Riddick knocks Johns out and flies the ship into the warden's office.
 The warden calls in two robot guards with cloaking abilities and Riddick defeats them.
 After Hoxie surrenders, Riddick receives the codes to Hoxie's ship and Riddick and Johns escape disguised as a guard and prisoner.
 Two guards enter Hoxie's room, where Hoxie is bound and covered in Riddick's former attire with a gun tied to him and aimed at the door.
 The guards mistake Hoxie for Riddick and kill him.
 Riddick and Johns take off in Hoxie's ship, ending the game.

+In a closing cinematic, after recalling the events at Butcher Bay, Riddick is shown visions of the events to come in the Chronicles of Riddick and prepares himself.